cmbi/CF-check/README.md

 ## Determine the chou-fasman parameters
-We now determine the CF parameters for all protein.

-Here we will create the CF parameters for N=1, skip any non-wanted symbols (hardcoded as ['?', '-']) and include d-amino acids:
+Here we will create the CF parameters for N=2, skip any non-wanted symbols (hardcoded as ['?', '-']) and include d-amino acids:

 ```